mbaytas/MAVA337Labs/Assignment3_Arduino/README.md

 ### Submission Instructions

-Put both the Arduino and Processing sketch directories inside a directory called `3_Arduino_YourName`.
+Put both the Arduino project directory inside a directory called `3_Arduino_YourName`.
 Compress it into a `.zip` file with the same name.
 E-mail it to the instructor and the TA (see the syllabus for the contact information).

 Due 23:59 on May 5, 2016.